Big Red Book

 Celebrating television's This Is Your Life

-THIS IS YOUR LIFE - Madge Watson and Elsie Wood, superintendents for the Royal National Mission of Deep Sea Fishermen, was surprised by Eamonn Andrews at the BBC Television Theatre.
+THIS IS YOUR LIFE - Madge Watson and Elsie Wood, Fishermen's Mission Superintendents, were surprised by Eamonn Andrews at the BBC Television Theatre, having been led to believe they were there to attend a meeting.

 programme details...